 If you would like to donate objects to enrich the collections of the Jewish Museum in Prague, please contact:

-- (for objects or documents relating to the Shoah period) the head of Shoah History Department Magdalena Sedlická,
+- for objects or documents relating to the Shoah period the Shoah Documentation team

 Examples of acquisitions – photographs